European groups join aid convoy to Cuba amid crippling oil blockade

 The Cuban Observatory of Human Rights documented at least 390 incidents of repression within civil society in January, including 42 arbitrary detentions – an increase compared with previous months.

-The piece was published in collaboration with Espacio.
+The story was published in collaboration with Espacio.